Pareza-LLC/pareza-uae.github.io/terms.md

     </ul>

     <h3>6.
 Intellectual Property</h3>
-    <p>All materials in Daz App---including software, text, images, graphics, and logos---are the property of <strong>Pareza SASU</strong> or licensed third parties.</p>
+    <p>All materials in Daz App including software, text, images, graphics, and logos---are the property of <strong>Pareza SASU</strong> or licensed third parties.</p>
     <p>You may not copy, reproduce, modify, or distribute any part of the App unless authorized in writing by Pareza SASU.</p>

     <h3>7.
 Privacy and Data</h3>